pandegroup/msmaccelerator/README.md

 In addition to these components, there is a core `Project` class that loads the configuration file (project.yaml) and initiates the database connection.
 The `sampling` module contains the adaptive sampling logic.

+MSMAccelerator abstracts out the difference between MD engines by using a set of python scripts called drivers.
+Each MD engine is associated with a driver that is responsible for taking a small number of command line options (PDB file, forcefield name, etc), and then setting up and running the simulation.
+Details like the temperature, type of thermostat, etc, should be set inside the driver file and are thus invisible to the rest of MSMAccelerator.

 Dependencies
 ------------